ii-varsha-ii/music_recommender/README.md

 # Music Recommendation Engine
-Music Recommendation &amp; Search Engine using content and collaborative based recommendation filtering techniques
+Music Recommendation &amp; Search Engine using content based recommendation filtering techniques

 A recommender system is a filtering system which aim is to predict a rating or preference a user would give to an item, eg. a film, a product, a song, etc.